Norma Jean Darden

-Norma Jean Darden is a model recognized by the 2011 Huffington Post Game Changer Awards.
+Norma Jean Darden is a caterer and former model.
+She was recognized by the 2011 Huffington Post Game Changer Awards.
 The awards honored African American models featured in The Battle of Versailles Fashion Show which was a fashion show held on November 28, 1973, in the Palace of Versailles in Versailles, France.
 The fashion show was organized to raise money to restore the palace.
-Darden was among several models recognized, including Pat Cleveland, Bethann Hardison, Billie Blair, Alva Chin, Charlene Dash, Jennifer Brice, Barbara Jackson, China Machado, Ramona Saunders, and Amina Warsuma.
+Darden was among several models recognized, including Pat Cleveland, Bethann Hardison, Billie Blair, Alva Chinn, Charlene Dash, Jennifer Brice, Barbara Jackson, China Machado, Ramona Saunders, and Amina Warsuma.